Itera/docker-intro-workshop/02_dynamic_website/README.md

 docker build --tag dynamic-website -f Dockerfile-website .
 ```

-NOTE: Since we have multiple Dockerfiles in this folder we need to explicitly tell the build command which file we want to build using the `--file` or `-f` flag.
+:information_source: Since we have multiple Dockerfiles in this folder we need to explicitly tell the build command which file we want to build using the `--file` or `-f` flag.

 ### Run container
 ```